 No Official Standard Romanized System

 Mandarin is easy to learn because it has a standard romanized system that’s used in learning.
 Mandarin speakers use the Pinyin romanization system to make language learning easy.
-This is the problem for Cantonese learners.
+This is a problem for Cantonese learners.
 It has no official standard romanized system.

 It Has Distinctive Sounds

-Another reason why Cantonese seems hard is because of the distinctive sounds.
+Another reason why Cantonese seems hard is because of its distinctive sounds.
 There are sounds that both Mandarin and Cantonese share, but there are actually a lot of distinctive sounds in Cantonese compared to other Chinese languages.
 There are also lots of sounds that don’t mean anything in other languages but have meaning in Cantonese; that’s why it’s crucial to learn each character’s correct pronunciation.

 It Uses Traditional Characters

 For beginner Cantonese learners, learning the writing system is a challenging factor to learn.
-Learning Chinese characters is extra difficult for people speaking European languages because it’s really far from their native language.
+Learning Chinese characters is difficult for people speaking European languages because it’s far from their native language.
 It can also

-It Uses Few English Loan Words
+It Uses A Few English Loan Words

 Since English is a universal language, many language learners rely on English loan words as a foundation for learning other languages.
-Of course, it’s good to start from something that you’re familiar with or something where you can relate to your prior knowledge.
+Of course, it’s good to start from something that you’re familiar with or something that you can relate to your prior knowledge.
 Unfortunately, Cantonese has few English loan words in its vocabulary.

 What’s The Easy Part Of Learning Cantonese?